 You may also get an IV (a small, thin, flexible tube) that puts nutrition directly into your vein.

 Artificial hydration and nutrition can be used if you’re not able to eat or drink enough while you’re getting treatment.
 It can also be used to keep your body alive if you’re unconscious (for example, if you’re in a coma).
 Think about the following:

 - What are my feelings about artificial hydration and nutrition?

 - In what situations would I want to get artificial hydration and nutrition?

 - In what situations would I not want to get artificial hydration and nutrition?

 Document Your Choices

-If you have any questions about advance care planning, speak with your healthcare team.
-You can also speak with a staff member from our Patient Representatives office by calling 212-639-7202.Back to top
+If you have questions about advance care planning, talk with your care team.
+You can also talk with a staff member from our Patient Representatives Department by calling 212-639-7202.Back to top

 State of New Jersey Department of Health

 New York State Department of Health